DreSean-Sutton/react-practice/README.md

 # react-practice

-A repo for practicing React and potentially react bootstrap
+A repo for practicing React and potentially react-bootstrap